tn2remo/tn2remo/README.md

 ## 📫 Let's Connect

-Feel free to reach out to me via [email](mailto:tariknural00@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/tarik-nural/).
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/tarik-nural/).
 You can also check out my [Blog](https://adevblog.site) to see my posts related with my interests.